Brentgovel Street, Bury St Edmunds, IP33 1EB

 Times of Services:

-Everyone is welcome to our Morning Service, which takes place on Sundays at 10:00am.
-Creche facilities and activities for older children are available on Sunday mornings.
+Everyone is welcome to our Morning Services.
+Creche facilities and activities for older children are available in our specially created corner for families and children.
 Our minister leads worship a few times each month, at least once a month there will be Holy Communion.
 Otherwise worship will be led by a visiting minister or local (lay) preacher.
 Occasionally we will have alternative services such as Cafe Church or Church with Choices.
 Do come along and find out for yourself what this is all about!
-Our next Cafe Church will take place on Sunday 17th February at 10:00am.
-Church with Choices will take place on 19th May.
-After worship we meet for refreshments and fellowship in the hall downstairs.
+All are welcome!

 Evening Service: Reflective Service at 6:00pm last Sunday of the month.